joem/arduino-tvout-ve-plus/README.md

 To see a list of the included fonts or for instructions on how to create fonts, see the Fonts section.

+When using a locationally aware print function ie print(10,10,"Hello World) the cursor will be left at the end of the print call.
+So to print the string "My double=" at (10,10) the following can be done: tv.print(10,10,"My double="); tv.print(somedouble); Assuming that tv is the instantiated TVout object.

+## Bitmaps

 ## Fonts

 The included fonts are: